Print Optimization Plan

 In summer 2010, in preparation for the College's next five-year agreement for leased MFD to be awarded spring 2012, the College performed an inventory of its printing, copying, faxing, and scanning devices to gain a better understanding of its printing environment.
 In addition, between May and October 2011, Toshiba assisted the College with collecting data on the various printing needs of the campus community by interviewing representatives from all departments.
 The data collected during these interviews served as the basis for the more optimal printing environment that is currently being constructed.

-This past winter, the College conducted a competitive Request for Proposal process that led to the award of a new five-year contract to Toshiba Business Solutions in February 2012.
+In fall/winter 2011-12, the College conducted a competitive Request for Proposal process that led to the award of a new five-year contract to Toshiba Business Solutions in February 2012.
 The new contract expands the leased MFD program to include not only leased MFD and all related maintenance, repair, and toner, it also provides maintenance, repair, and toner for the College's 160+ networked laser printers as well.
 The new contract with Toshiba for leased MFD and managed print services is estimated to have the potential to save as much as $200,000 annually, while providing enhanced services to the campus community.
 The savings will be achieved through lower maintenance, break/fix and supply costs, reduced space and electrical usage, and help desk driver support.

 How to Order Printing Supplies